 I am convinced that the only effective way to tackle terrorism is firmly rooted in the respect of fundamental and human rights.

-The Directive is expected to be finalised by the end of 2016.
-On 17 November, the Council of the European Union, the European Parliament and the European Commission concluded the so-called “trilogue“.
-This means that a political agreement has been reached among the very few people representing the three institutions.
-Next, both the Council and the Parliament will have to formally adopt the Directive.
-Amendments are possible, in theory.
-However, their adoption will be in practice close to impossible.
-After the Directive is finalised in Brussels, EU Member States will have to give meaning to vague and unclear wording when implementing the Directive.
+On 17 November 2016, the Council of the European Union, the European Parliament and the European Commission concluded the so-called “trilogue“.
+This means that a political agreement was reached among the very few people representing the three institutions.
+Next, both the Council and the Parliament had to formally adopt the Directive.
+Amendments were possible, in theory.
+Indeed, there were some amendments tabled.
+However, their adoption in practice was close to impossible.
+The legislative process finalised in Brussels on 16 February 2017.
+EU Member States will have to give meaning to vague and unclear wording when implementing the Directive.

-If changes are not introduced in the Terrorism Directive, abuses to freedom of expression and privacy will be made in your Member State!
+If the implementation is not done carefully, abuses to freedom of expression and privacy will be made in your Member State!

-EDRi doesn’t give up and keeps pushing for a human rights agenda in the Terrorism Directive.
-In this document pool, you will find the relevant information, documents and analyses of the Terrorism Directive.
-We’ll update this document pool as the process advances.
-Last update: 30 November 2016.
+EDRi doesn’t give up and keeps pushing for a human rights agenda.
+In this document pool, you will find the relevant information, documents and analyses on the Terrorism Directive.
+We’ve been updating this document pool as the process advanced.
+Last update: 17 February 2016.

 - Commission’s Proposal (proposed on 02.12.2015)